johnhelmuth/in-dire-straits-content/tatterpedia/5.ships/index.md

 ## Siouxiana

-A Slipstream capable passenger liner operated by Majestic Services, a company out of Bane's Eye.
+A Slipstream capable passenger liner operated by Majestic Services
+  - a
+company out of Bane's Eye.

 ## Science Foundation Deep Space Research Vessel *Silver Minnow*

 A large research ship that is captained by Vilarn Polustan.
 It is typically used to research astrophysical phenomenon.
-Current mission is led by Dr. Phineas Collinston, a physicist who did his doctoral thesis on Slipstream Space.
+Current mission is led by Dr. Phineas Collinston
+  - a physicist who did his doctoral thesis on Slipstream Space.
 They are heading to Luxia to investigate strange gravitational signatures.

 ## Zerzi Space Navy destroyer *Tenacious*

-In-system destroyer that patrols the Strait points of Zerzi, and acts as a customs and traffic enforcement as needed.
+In-system destroyer that patrols the Strait points of Zerzi
+  - and acts as
+a customs and traffic enforcement as needed.
 [Lieutenant Craln](faces#lieutenant-craln) is executive officer.